rsmitty/rsmitty.github.io/_posts/2014-09-06-creating-a-blog-1.md

 * Let's grab some packages we need to serve our site locally.
 This will be useful when writing posts, so you don't have to push to Github constantly just to see what it looks like.
 Issue ```sudo apt-get install ruby ruby1.9.1-dev python-pip```.

-* We'll need a Javascript parser and the Jekyll gem, so get NodeJS and Jekyll from rubygems: ```sudo gem install nodejs jekyll```
+* We'll need a Javascript parser and the Jekyll gem, so get NodeJS and Jekyll from rubygems: ```sudo gem install node jekyll```

 * This step is optional for some, but I needed syntax highlighting for code blocks.
 So install the Pygments package for Python: ```sudo pip install Pygments```